GarageGames/Torque3D-Wiki/Using-the-Leap-Motion-Controller-Input-Events.md

 These two bindings make use of the `gamePadMoveX` and `gamePadMoveY` functions already defined in `scripts/client/default.bind/cs`, which are also called when the player uses a Xbox 360 compatible gamepad.

-------> ADD DESCRIPTION OF THINKING OF STICK COMING OUT THE TOP OF THE HAND AND YOU CONTROL IT BY TILTING YOUR HAND.
 ------> ADD DISCUSSION ABOUT $LeapMotion::MaximumHandAxisAngle HERE WITH WHAT IT MEANS

 ### Whole Frame Input Events ###